Fundlan

 Difference between Financial Services and Fintech

-We are going to explain the difference between financial services and fintech and see which one is about to dominate the financial domain and why.
+We will explain the difference between financial services and fintech and see which one is about to dominate the financial domain and why.

 You must become acquainted with the lingo of the industry you are studying if you want to understand it, a good example being the difference between financial services and fintech.
 The terminology is there to assist you in communicating ideas as quickly and effectively as possible and not to confuse or frustrate you.

-Common terms have changed as a result of the union of finance and ever-expanding technology.
+Common terms have changed due to the union of finance and ever-expanding technology.
 Any enthusiast or expert in the field of finance should be familiar with the terms “Finserv or Financial services” and “FinTech.”
 Although there are significant differences between these words, they are occasionally used interchangeably.

-Although they sound identical, certain aspects show that there are actually two distinct terminologies that must be utilized in their own context.
+Although they sound identical, certain aspects show that two distinct terminologies must be utilized in their context.
 Let’s first grasp the meanings of the two terms separately before examining the difference between financial services and fintech.

 What is Finserv?